mue8010/No_Punt_Intended/README.md

 | NA (not on an NFL roster) | ❌ No |
 | DNR / Holdout / Opt-out | ❌ No |

-Blocking **NA** is the important one — allowing it would let managers stash unsigned free agents and practice-squad fliers indefinitely, which converts IR into extra bench space rather than injury relief.
+Blocking **NA** is the important one: Allowing it would let managers stash unsigned free agents and practice-squad fliers indefinitely, which converts IR into extra bench space rather than injury relief.

 Allowing **Out** is deliberate.
 It gives attentive managers some weekend roster flexibility.
-In a 12-team league that would be a meaningful edge; at 10 teams the waiver wire is deep enough that the ceiling on it is low.
+In a 12-team league, that would be a meaningful edge; at 10 teams, the waiver wire is deep enough that the ceiling on it is low.

 **Activation rule:** When an IR player's designation clears, the manager has **48 hours** to activate him to an active roster spot or drop a player.
 Failure to comply results in the commissioner dropping the lowest-projected bench player.

-Placing an ineligible player on IR is a rules violation, not a loophole.

 ---